junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

     <summary>Example for collapsibles: use this format for posting chap 1</summary>
     <p>Real content for collapsibles: posting chap 1 acts as collapsibles</p>
 </details>
-add some more foreshadowing mention about Naomi
+add some more foreshadowing mention about Naomi, that they plan to get rid of her too, not just Metatron/Crowley

 search "silver" and "gold", make sure angel tablet is silvery, demon tablet is golden

-Edit/rewrite Chap 5-10/11/12
+when posting Chap 6, post each act as "The Untold (Part One/Two/Three)" as different chapters

 # Draft